suncheolkwon/suncheolkwon.github.io/_publications/2026-2026access-skwon-handexo.md

 ---
-title: "Unilateral Assistance Using a Lightweight and Back-Drivable Hip Exoskeleton"
+title: "A Simple and Intuitive Hand Exoskeleton With Link-Length-Based Modulation of Joint Moment and Speed"
 collection: publications
 category: manuscripts
 permalink: /publication/2026-2026access-skwon-handexo